Shifted Symplectic Geometry by Examples: Introduction

 \subsection{Acknowledgments}

 DC warmly thanks the organizers of the Poisson 2024 summer school for giving him the opportunity to deliver this series of lectures, and more generally for a fantastic and very successful week.
 Both authors thank the participants for their enthusiasm.
 DC also thanks Tristan Bozec for his careful reading and for his comments on a preliminary version of these notes.
+Finally, both authors thank the anonymous referee for their excellent suggestions.